Martha Holte, Coordinator

-Jenny is married with two boys, ages 5 and 1, living in the Fargo area.
+Jenny is married with two sons and lives in the Fargo area.
 Originating from LaCrosse, Wisconsin and an avid Packers fan, her office is proof displaying a supply of Packers memorabilia.
 She graduated from Onalaska Luther High School and has lived in numerous states until finally settling in Fargo, North Dakota.
-Jenny's youngest son, Joshua, has Treacher-Collins Syndrome.
-1 in 50,000 babies are born with it and he has a mild case, still requiring surgeries throughout his life.
+Jenny's youngest son has Treacher-Collins Syndrome.
+One in 50,000 babies are born with it and he has a mild case, still requiring surgeries throughout his life.
 These surgeries will help reconstruct some of the distinctive facial features presented with Treacher-Collins.
-Jason, age 5, attends a local daycare and is very outgoing and rambunctious, just like many young five-year-old boys, but most of all he is a loving brother and very, very proud of his little brother.
+Jenny's oldest son is very outgoing and rambunctious, but most of all he is a loving brother and very, very proud of his little brother.

 Sharla Olson, Nutrition Educator